tucats/ego/docs/API.md

 &nbsp;
 &nbsp;

+## Data Source Names

+The `/dsns` endpoint is also used to create, delete, or manage permissions on data source names.
+These endpoints are only available to users with `root` administrator permissions.

+### GET /dsns/

+This endpoint lists the available data source names.
+For each data sourc name, the type of database is given, along with any information needed to construct a valid connetion string to the database.
+Passwords, if provided as part of teh datasource name, are not returned.

+### PUT /dsns/

+This endpoint creates a new data source name (DSN).
+The information is stored in the Ego server's DSN datastore.
+If a password is provided in the DSN definition, it will be encrypted in the back-end store.

+### GET /dsns/_dsn_/

+This retrieves the information for a single data source name, indicated by _dsn_ in the endpoint pattern.

+### DEL /dsns/_dsn_/

+This deletes the information for a single data source name, indicated by _dsn_ in the endpoint pattern.

+### PUT /dsns/_dsn_/@permissions

+This endpoint is used to grant or revoke permissions for the named DSN, indicated by _dsn_ in the endpoint pattern.
+The JSON payload can either be the definition of a single grant or revoke operation, or can be a list of users and the permissions to grant or revoke.

+&nbsp;
+&nbsp;

 # Services <a name="services"> </a>

 All remaining REST endpoints are provided under the `/services` path point.
 Use of this path means that the server will load, compile, and run an Ego program that will respond to the given REST API.
 This is the mechanism by which the developer can extend the server functionality specific to the needs of the end users.

 There are a number of /services endpoints provided in the default installation, and at least one (the /services/admin/logon endpoint) is required for a secure, authenticated server.
 This section will describe the endpoints provided in the default deployment.

 By convention, the _EGO_PATH_/services directory includes a number of subdirectories to support functions of an _Ego_ web server.